JiaqiWu-hub/CNN_LFW/README.md

 # CNN_LFW
-a little practice of face recognition a project for the 'pattern recognition' course
+a little practice of face recognition/n a project for the 'pattern recognition' course